For Current Students

-- BeeCAREERS: Post a profile, search full-time, part-time, workstudy, and non-workstudy on campus job and internship listings, upload resumes and sign up for on-campus interviewing.
+- BeeCAREERS: Post a profile, search full-time, part-time, workstudy, and non-workstudy on campus job and internship listings, upload résumés and sign up for on-campus interviewing.
 (See below for more information)

-- Resume, Cover Letter and LinkedIn profile writing: Start by checking out the resources on the portal and then meet with one of our Career Advisors to make sure your documents are polished.
+- Résumé, Cover Letter, and LinkedIn profile writing: Start by checking out the resources on the portal and then meet with one of our Career Advisors to make sure your documents are polished.

 - The Bee Connection: Connect online with St. Ambrose University alumni and friends who have volunteered to answer career-related questions.

 - Work Study and Non-Work Study Campus Jobs: We have jobs on-campus for you, even if you are not eligible for work study.

 Our staff is ready to assist you with all of the above!
 Please make an appointment today by contacting 563-333-6339 or email@example.com

 Work study positions: Check with Financial Aid to ensure you are eligible for these positions.

 Non-work study campus jobs: If you are not work study eligible, you can still work on or near campus in a temporary position.

 Off-campus jobs: Employers in the surrounding area are always in need of qualified workers.

 There are many student employment opportunities on campus and in the surrounding community, both for work study eligible and non-work study students.